addrummond/claney/Readme.md

 By default Claney operates in case-insensitive mode.
-Routes must be defined using only lower case characters, and the example router implementations normalize URLs to lower case before matching (excluding the query string).
+Routes must be defined using only lower case characters, and the example router implementations normalize URLs to lower case before matching (excluding the query string and anchor).

 If you want your router to be case-sensitive, pass the `-allow-upper-case` flag to `claney` and ensure that to your router implementation dos not normalize URLs